Trusted Burlington Personal Injury Attorneys Ready To Help You

 What is my insurance company denying my personal injury claim?

-How will a delay in contacting a lawyer or seeking compensation hurt my case?
+How will a delay in contacting a law firm or seeking compensation hurt my case?

-The greatest danger in waiting to get a lawyer involved, of course, is missing the statute of limitations deadline for filing a lawsuit.
+The greatest danger in waiting to get an experienced injury attorney involved, of course, is missing the statute of limitations deadline for filing a lawsuit.
 If this happens, the value of your claim will drop to zero.
 In Washington, the deadline to file a personal injury lawsuit is usually three years after the date of the injury, while the deadline for filing a wrongful death lawsuit is three years from the victim’s date of death.

 We work on a “no win, no pay” basis – if you don’t receive a recovery, you won’t owe us any money in legal fees.
 Call our Burlington Personal Injury Attorneys today at 1-800-925-1875 or complete our online contact form to schedule your free initial consultation, so that we can discuss your case and advise you of your options.